FusionAuth/fusionauth-site/site/_posts/2023-06-16-fusionauth-colorado-company-to-watch.md

 excerpt_separator: "<!--more-->"
 ---

-We’re excited to announce that we have been honored as a [2023 Colorado Company to Watch](https://coloradocompaniestowatch.org/winners/2023_winners/) winner.
-This awards program honors 50 fast-growing 2nd stage companies across the state for their performance in the marketplace, innovative products, and unique processes and philanthropic actions.
-We figured, what better way to celebrate than have the trending and #innovative ChatGPT write our award announcement blog post?
+We're excited to announce that we have been honored as a [2023 Colorado Company to Watch](https://coloradocompaniestowatch.org/winners/2023_winners/) winner.
+This awards program honors 50 fast-growing second stage companies across the state of Colorado for their performance in the marketplace, innovative products, and unique processes and philanthropic actions.

+What better way to celebrate than have the trending and #innovative ChatGPT write our award announcement blog post?

 <!--more-->